Table of Contents

 In the past several years, “brain-hacking” became increasingly popular.
 Whether it’s using nootropics to boost your mental abilities or listening to white noise to help you fall asleep faster, in the age of fast lifestyles and short attention spans, all we wish for is a quick fix for our problems.

 Lately, various sound apps are on the rise.
 You’ve probably heard about a myriad of binaural, white noise, pink noise and generally – “background noise” apps.
-The whole theory behind background music apps is built on the assumption that by using specially structured music we can entrain our brainwaves in our favor (e.g. achieving a calm state of mind).
+The whole theory behind background music apps is built on the assumption that by using specially structured music we can entrain our mental state in our favor (e.g. achieving a calm state of mind).

 All over the internet, you can find countless concentration (focus)/relaxation/sleep background music videos, soundtracks and apps.
 But, amongst them all, Brain.fm certainly stands out.